KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 * Clean up device memory manager
 * Clean up device state

-#### GpuPostCallRecordAllocateCommandBuffers
+#### GpuAllocateValidationResources

-* For each command buffer:
+* For each Draw or Dispatch call:
   * Get a descriptor set from the descriptor set manager
   * Get a device memory block from the device memory manager
   * Update (write) the descriptor set with the memory info
+  * Check to see if the layout for the pipeline just bound is using our selected bind index
+  * If no conflict, add an additional command to the command buffer to bind our descriptor set at our selected index
 * Record the above objects in the per-CB state
+Note that the Draw and Dispatch calls include vkCmdDraw, vkCmdDrawIndexed, vkCmdDrawIndirect, vkCmdDrawIndexedIndirect, vkCmdDispatch, and vkCmdDispatchIndirect.

 #### GpuPreCallRecordFreeCommandBuffers

 * For each command buffer:
-  * Give the memory block back to the device memory manager
+  * Give the memory blocks back to the device memory manager
-  * Give the descriptor set back to the descriptor set manager
+  * Give the descriptor sets back to the descriptor set manager
   * Clean up CB state

 #### GpuOverrideDispatchCreateShaderModule